 After getting approved, you can take the confirmation to your nearest Home Depot store to receive your temporary card information and a $25 coupon to use for a Home Depot purchase of $25 or more.
 The coupon is good for 30 days.

-A credit score of 640 or higher is needed for a Home Depot card.
-That’s the case for the Home Depot Credit Card and the two Home Depot business credit cards.
-All three Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
-Their 640+ credit score requirement is consistent with that of other store credit cards. … read full answer
+A credit score of 640 or higher is needed for a Home Depot® Credit Card; this means that you need to have a fair credit score to get it.
+That’s the case for both the Home Depot® Credit Card and the Home Depot® Business Credit Card.
+Both Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
+Their 640+ credit score requirement is consistent with that of other store credit cards.… read full answer

 Just having the credit score needed for a Home Depot card doesn’t guarantee approval.
 Other factors taken into account include income, employment status, payment history, debt level and more.
 All Home Depot credit cards are issued by Citibank.